Monorepos in JavaScript & TypeScript: A Practical Guide

 # run dev servers for web and api in parallel

 turbo dev --filter=@myorg/web --filter=@myorg/apiNx is more powerful but more opinionated.
 It has its own plugin system, generators, affected-based testing, and a cloud cache.
-If you're building something large (think 50+ packages) or want tight IDE integration and code generation, Nx might be worth the extra complexity.
-For most teams, Turborepo hits the sweet spot.
+Worth considering for large setups (50+ packages).
+For most teams, I'd start with Turborepo — it hits the sweet spot.
+Migrating to Nx later is straightforward; going the other direction is harder.

 Dependency Management Between Packages